penumbra-zone/UIPs/uips/uip-4.md

 ## Abstract

-This specification introduces a method to improve Penumbra sync speeds by adding additional data that can be used by DAGSync clients. `Spend` actions will contain a new `backref_commitment` field, allowing clients to traverse their transaction graph backwards and quickly recover their entire transaction history.
+This specification introduces a method to improve Penumbra sync speeds by adding additional data that can be used by DAGSync clients. `Spend` actions will contain a new `encrypted_backref` field, allowing clients to traverse their transaction graph backwards and quickly recover their entire transaction history.

 ## Motivation